 Ausable Chasm Adventure Trail

 Ausable Chasm, known as “the Grand Canyon of the East,” provides the thrills you’re looking for on the Family Adventure Trail.
 It takes you through the gorge while you’re in a harness attached to a steel cable, which runs along the rock.
 You’ll cross over the river on cable bridges, traipse across a cargo net climb and brave the edge walks, giving you the illusion of danger, but while fully protected.
-This is the hike for families and other groups of people who aren’t afraid of an adrenaline-pumping challenge.
+This is a hike in the area for families and other groups of people who aren’t afraid of an adrenaline-pumping challenge.
 Closed-toe shoes are required.

-Of these hikes, this is the most challenging, as this 10-mile loop takes you through five mountains: Little Windbeam, Windbeam, Bear, Board and Harrison.
+Of these hikes in the Northeast, this is the most challenging, as this 10-mile loop takes you through five mountains: Little Windbeam, Windbeam, Bear, Board and Harrison.
 The constant up and down is what makes this hike a serious workout.
 Though the steep mountainside makes you work for them, the views this hike allows you to see are spectacular.
 You can see the Wanaque and Monksville Reservoirs from the peaks of the small, but mighty mountains.
 Visit any time from March until October for optimal hiking.